Continuing Healthcare (CHC)

 Who is Eligible?

-Any child or young person up to their 18th birthday who has a complex health need or disability may be eligible.
+Any child or young person up to their 18th birthday who has complex health needs or disability may be eligible.

 When a child reaches 18, adult NHS Continuing Healthcare arrangements may apply however there are significant differences between Children and Young People’s Continuing Care and NHS Continuing Healthcare for adults.
-Although a child or young person may be in receipt of Children’s Continuing Care they may not be eligible for NHS Continuing Healthcare as an adult.
+Although a child or young person may be in receipt of Children’s Continuing Care, they may not be eligible for NHS Continuing Healthcare as an adult.
+The main difference is that while NHS CHC for adults focuses mainly on health and care needs, continuing care for a child or young person should also consider their intellectual development and educational needs as they move towards adulthood.

-All children and young people in receipt of children’s continuing care will be assessed aged 17 to see if they are likely to be eligible for NHS Continuing Healthcare.
+Children and young people in receipt of children’s continuing care will be assessed at the age of 17 years to see if they are likely to be eligible for NHS Continuing Healthcare when they reach their 18th birthday.

 How can you access Continuing Care for Children and Young People?

-A referral can be made by any healthcare, social care professional or carer who feels a continuing care package may be required.
-A referral form should be submitted to firstname.lastname@example.org along with signed consent from the child, young person or person with parental responsibility.
+A referral can be made by any health or social care professional who feels a continuing care package may be required.
+The referrer needs to submit the following information to email@example.com:

-- National Framework for Children and Young People’s Continuing Care (Department of Health, 2016)
+- National Framework for Children and Young People’s Continuing Care (insert as hyperlink: https://www.gov.uk/government/publications/children-and-young-peoples-continuing-care-national-framework)

 What is a personal health budget?